 - If your zip contains multiple

-.blend files, did you select the correct one in Renderjuice?
+.blendfiles, did you select the correct one in Renderjuice?

 Missing files and assets